What Attracts Bats to Your Property?

 If you find yourself in a situation where you must catch a bat to either bring it to your physician or release it outside of your house, the main point to consider is to not manage it with your bare hands.
 If you’re not particularly squeamish then you certainly can use a pair of heavy work gloves and use them to catch it and transfer it outdoors.
 You can then open the container outside to free the bat or tape it shut (don’t forget air-holes) and bring it with you to your doctor if somebody has been bitten.

-4. Before you begin the process of eliminating them from your premises, you should check your local ordinances and Pest Control Palm Bay FL as it is illegal to disturb roosts, trap and/or kill bats in many locations.
+4. Before you begin the process of eliminating them from your premises, you should check your local ordinances and Bat Removal as it is illegal to disturb roosts, trap and/or kill bats in many locations.
 This won’t tell you how to kill bats, but it will tell you how to exclude them.

 5. Where Are They Roosting?